peymanx/Mario-vs-Khabis-game/README.md

 # Mario vs Khabis
-Mario vs Khabis
+Mivehkhor or fruit party

 ![preview](preview.gif)

-What's up guys
 I made a video to explain how Lua works - in Persian
 and this game is the result
+Video is not ready yet.
 only in 20min you can make a wonderful game
 Try to get fruits(miveh) and avoid bombs.